Rules & Regulations

 A) GENERAL INFORMATION

-2. Sunday League rules & regulations are considered continuous from season to season.
+2. Sunday League Rules & Regulations are considered continuous from season to season.
 Unless requested by 67% of the membership before the end of the Spring season, there is no annual review of rules.
-Rules may be considered for consideration of revision for the following season by special request vote of the membership.
-Any request to alter or change a rule must be approved by a two thirds majority of all Sunday League active membership present on the day of voting..
+"General Play Rules" may be considered for consideration of revision for the following season by special request vote of the membership.
+Any request to alter or change a rule must be approved by a two thirds majority of all Sunday League active membership present on the day of voting.

-3. The league is an active member of the International Bowling Organization (IGBO) since 1983.
+3. The league is an active member of the International Gay Bowling Organization (IGBO) since 1983.

 5. ADMINISTRATION: